Nexusmane/War-Game/readme.md

 3. CSS - for styling and a more specific layout

-## Rules of the game/Getting Started
+## Rules of the Game/Getting Started - Click [Here](https://nexusmane.github.io/War-Game/) to Launch Game.

 ### The rules are as follows: